We all have two lives, and the second one begins when we realize we only have one.

 (3 min read)

-Imagine arriving at a place that resembles a cemetery, but instead of graves, there are sensory deprivation chambers stylized as tombs.
+Imagine arriving at a place that resembles a cemetery, but instead of graves, there are sensory deprivation chambers stylized as caskets.
 The sign over the entrance says: "Mementomorium: Transforming the fear of dying into the happiness of living."
 You are ushered into the Inner Sanctuary by a host with a group of others like you, seeking one of the most unusual experiences in the world...

 You are going to a symbolic burial ceremony—yours!
 Yes, you will be put into a casket made with thick wooden walls that is light-proof and sound-insulated.
 It is also ventilated and cushioned for comfort.
 It’s designed to deprive your senses from any external stimuli.